hbctraining/main/registrations/AllFunders_Intro-to-DGE-analysis.md

 ### **Who should attend?**

-[Eligible*](#eligibility-requirements) Harvard researchers who have attended our Introduction to R workshop (or have working knowledge of R), and want to learn:
+Harvard-affiliated researchers who have attended our Introduction to R workshop (or have working knowledge of R), and want to learn:

 - How to perform a differential expression analysis at the gene-level on bulk RNA-seq data
 - How to effectively use R to get your data in the appropriate format for DE analysis